Boeing Scholars - FAQs

 Q. What is the process for selection?

 - Applicants will interview with the selection committee for their college.
 Students who may be eligible through multiple colleges will have one interview.
+Interviews will be scheduled either in person (or via Zoom, depending on COVID restrictions) during the week following submission..
 The selection committee may, during this time, contact references.

 - The selection committee for each college selects their Scholars.

-- Scholars are notified (usually after third week of September).
+- Scholars are notified (generally 2-3 weeks after submission)

 - Scholars sign paperwork and receive their first semester scholarship through their home college.